Lympstone: Sport and leisure

-The 1st Lympstone Sea Scouts Group celebrated its centenary in 2012.
-It currently has flourishing Scout and Cub sections.
-It meets in the Scout HQ on Cliff Field.
+The 1st Lympstone Sea Scouts, established locally, celebrated its centenary in 2012 and maintains active Scout and Cub sections based at a headquarters on Cliff Field.

-The village has multiple public open spaces.
-Cliff Field is often used for football matches.
-Candy's field contains a playground, basketball court and tennis courts.
-Opposite the church, a new village green has recently been landscaped.
+The village contains several public open spaces.
+Cliff Field is regularly used for informal recreation and organised football matches.
+Candy’s Field provides a playground, basketball court, and tennis facilities.
+A landscaped village green has also been created opposite the parish church.

-Lympstone has a number of societies and organisations.
-The Lympstone Players were established in 1943 and currently have over 70 members.
-There is also an art group, film society, garden club, and youth club - to name a few.
+Lympstone supports a range of cultural and recreational organisations.
+The Lympstone Players amateur dramatic society was founded in 1943 and has over 70 members.
+Other groups include an art society, film society, garden club, and youth organisations.